Data security procedures for researchers

 This ID should be created by a random process, such as a numbered list after sorting the data on a random number, or through a random number generator.
 This ID should not be:

-- Based on any other characteristic of the data, such as numerical or alphabetic order, or a scrambling or encryption of Social Security numbers or other uniquely identifying codes
+- Based on any other characteristic of the data, such as numerical or alphabetical order, or a scrambling or encryption of Social Security numbers or other uniquely identifying codes

 - An arbitrary mathematical function